coderefinery/manuals/workshop-marketing.md

 - Potential instructors (teach, etc.)
 - High-level management (provide us funding)

-You can find a list of commonly advertised places in the bottom of the {doc}`workshop-playbook`.
+You can find a list of commonly advertised places in the bottom of the {doc}`workshop-checklist`.